 WHAT TO PACK

 At the end of the day, it’s better to be overprepared than to regret not bringing something.
 Keep most of this stuff in your car or tent, but bring a backpack for the essentials.
 Check Bonnaroo’s official list of what to bring and what to leave at home as well.
+Remember that they'll check every vehicle to make sure you're not smuggling any prohibited items!
 Onto our checklist:

 - Water – Bonnaroo specifically mentions no glass bottles, so buy the biggest plastic water bottle you can find and drink it while you wait in line to get in.
 You’ll be able to refill it all day.